plausible/website/_posts/2021-04-15-how-to-fight-back-against-google-floc.md

 The writing is on the wall and Google is increasingly aware of the existential threat the privacy-first movement poses to its business model.
 Now Google wants to join this new world without the intention to give up on surveillance capitalism and jeopardize its advertising business.

 How can you keep your lucrative ad business when not being able to use third-party cookies and tools such as Google Analytics?
 Google is moving all the tracking and data gathering for advertising purposes where they can control it best: browser level.
 That's how we got to the Federated Learning of Cohorts (FLoc) initiative which is currently being tested on millions of Chrome browser users across the world.

+Google is doubling down on a business model based on tracking personal data.
+This business model in itself is a privacy violation and cannot exist in the privacy-first web.
 Google's business interests mean that they are unlikely to ever provide a true web privacy protection compared to software built by companies with a more ethical business model.

-Google is doubling down on a business model based on tracking personal data.
-This business model in itself is a privacy violation and cannot exist in the privacy-first world that they are trying to join.

 Let's take a look at what this all means and what you can do about it.